 Training, qualifications & experience

-- Post Graduate Certificate (Level 7) in Coaching Psychology (Distinction), City, University of London - 2017
+- Post Graduate Certificate (Level 7) in Counselling Psychology (Distinction), City, University of London - 2017

 - Post Graduate Diploma (Level 7) in Executive Coaching and Leadership Mentoring, Institute for Leadership and Management - 2015